What is OEM Unlocking in Android? How to enable it?

 Final Words

 OEM or Original equipment manufacturer on Android devices signifies the software version, built and patches provided by the manufacturer to the device.
-The OEM has it’s own limitations and restrictions for users in terms of tweaking settings, removing and installing apps and the version of android OS and many more.
+The OEM has its own limitations and restrictions for users in terms of tweaking settings, removing and installing apps and the version of Android OS and many more.
+OEM Unlocking allows you to use your Android at its full potential.
+It typically involves unlocking the bootloader, installing custom recovery, installing custom ROM, rooting and customizing your Android phone